becarpenter/animaIPJ/IPJautonomic.md

 a specific logical, numerical, or string value, or a more complex data structure.
 Basically, an objective is defined in the way that best suits its application; that is the great advantage of CBOR encoding.
-If desired, for example, an objective’s *value* could be expressed in JSON (JavaScript Object Notation).
+If desired, for example, an objective’s *value* could be expressed in the JSON data model.
 When an objective is shared between ASAs by flooding, synchronization or negotiation, each ASA will maintain its own copy of the objective and its latest value.